Edward Mills Purcell: Biography

 Purcell was the recipient of many awards for his scientific, educational, and civic work.
 He served as science advisor to Presidents Dwight D. Eisenhower, John F. Kennedy, and Lyndon B. Johnson.
 He was president of the American Physical Society, and a member of the American Philosophical Society, the National Academy of Sciences, and the American Academy of Arts and Sciences.
 He was awarded the National Medal of Science in 1979, and the Jansky Lectureship before the National Radio Astronomy Observatory.
 Purcell was also inducted into his Fraternity's (Phi Kappa Sigma) Hall of Fame as the first Phi Kap ever to receive a Nobel Prize.

 Purcell was the author of the innovative introductory text Electricity and Magnetism.
 The book, a Sputnik-era project funded by an NSF grant, was influential for its use of relativity in the presentation of the subject at this level.
 The 1965 edition, now freely available due to a condition of the federal grant, was originally published as a volume of the Berkeley Physics Course.
 The book is also in print as a commercial third edition, as Purcell and Morin.
 Purcell is also remembered by biologists for his famous lecture "Life at Low Reynolds Number", in which he explained forces and effects dominating in limiting flow regimes (often at the micro scale).
 He also emphasized the time-reversibility of low Reynolds number flows with a principle referred to as the Scallop theorem.

-Purcell died on March 7, 1997, in Cambridge, Massachusetts, at age of 84.
+Purcell died on March 7, 1997, in Cambridge, Massachusetts, aged 84.